Complexity of the Zero Set of a Matrix Schubert Ideal

 see, e.g., \cite{VV06}.
-The following result gives a formula for the dimension of the dual edge cone. \begin{lemma}[ {\cite[Lemma 2.3]{Donten-Bury:2023aa}}] Let $G$ be a directed acyclic graph with vertex set $\vertexset{G}$ and $\abs*{\comp{G}}$ connected components.
+The following result gives a formula for the dimension of the edge cone. \begin{lemma}[ {\cite[Lemma 2.3]{Donten-Bury:2023aa}}] Let $G$ be a directed acyclic graph with vertex set $\vertexset{G}$ and set $\comp{G}$ of connected components.
 The dimension of the edge cone $\edgecone{G} \subseteq \M(T)_{\R}$ is

 \end{lemma}